ddaaggeett/ddaaggeett/src/blog/wealth_dist.md

 Project ownership:

 My greatest confusion with the general animosity toward billionaires regards source of valuation.
-Of course, when billionaires are mentioned, typically they're the ones whose net valuation of a project ownership is valued in the billion dollar range.
+Typically they're those whose net valuation of a project ownership is valued in the billion dollar range.
 This has nothing to do with income, in fact, billionaires do not have access to this wealth beyond controlling where the valuation is allocated within the valued project.
-There is an obvious caveat, being corruption of executives finding nefarious ways of pocketing project funds, but for the purpose of this idea, bad actors are a secondary issue.
+There is an obvious caveat: corruption among executives finding nefarious ways of pocketing project funds.
+But for the purpose of this idea, bad actors are a secondary issue.
 Add: Issues of billionaires leading companies with negative externalities, outsourcing labor, cost-cutting measures, etc.

 Without much explanation yet:
 I have more of a problem with the CEO of a company making millions in salary than I do with the wealth of a billionaire of which is typically regulated by voluntary public allocation.
 When I hear someone saying Elon Musk can do without much of his wealth, what I really hear is, "the public shouldn't be trusted to fund (value) this person's projects".

+Additional topics:
+- Legitimacy of worker co-ops
 ___

 Please consider [my other thoughts](./README.md).